The Casting Process

 A new master pattern is photo imaged for personalised identification and tracking for ease when ordering in the future.

-The waxe technician makes the waxes by an injection of a hot wax into the rubber mould by a pressurized vacuum assisted wax pot.
-Waxes are formed into alloy groups and treed (connected onto a main stem) by a solder iron.
-Approximately 120 waxes per tree.
+The waxing technician makes the waxes by an injection of a hot wax into the rubber mould by a pressurized vacuum assisted wax pot.
+These wax impressions as well as any waxes that come from the 3d printing process, are grouped into their respective alloy’s and treed (connected onto a main stem) by a solder iron.
+There are approximately 120 waxes per tree.

 The wax trees are weighed to determine the amount of precious metal required to cast the tree in each particular alloy.
 The wax trees have stainless steel flasks (tubes) placed over them to allow a casting mould to be made.